 by Lin Story-Bunce, Genesis 32.
 22-32

 When Caryanne and I learned we were pregnant for the first time, we immediately started thinking of possible names.
 Because we both have names that connect us to our families, gifting our son with a name that ties him to his larger family story felt important.
-We also want our children to feel deeply a part to the larger faith story, so finding a way to connect his name in that way was a priority, too.
+We’ve looked back at the census records on a site like https://www.genealogybank.com/explore/census/1920-records and got a good idea of the usual names our family members used, so we’re thinking of going down a similar route to them to keep the generations connected.
+We also want our children to feel deeply a part of the larger faith story, so finding a way to connect his name in that way was a priority, too.
 It took time, but we eventually settled on the name Loukas Campbell.
 The name Loukas is often given as a way of honoring Luke the evangelist and gospel-writer.
 The gospel of Luke is our favorite of the four gospels.
 It reflects for both of us what we find so significant about the Christian faith – Christ’s attention to and concern for the poor and the oppressed.
 The gospel of Luke is the only gospel that includes the parable of the Good Samaritan, Mary’s Magnificat, and the reading from Isaiah to proclaim God’s good news to the poor as quoted in Luke 4.
 Spelling Loukas in this way, also connects Loukas to my grandmother, Betty Lou Bunce, the only of my grandparents he will never meet.

 Campbell is rich with my family history.
 Campbell Univeristy is the place where my parents, his Grandma Nit and Gdaddy first met.
 Campbell Law School is where his my dad began his journey as an attorney.
 On Campbell’s campus is where my mom spent her childhood.
 In Campbell’s science building is where my grandfather taught Chemistry for 45+ years.
 In Campbell classrooms, my Grandma Jung instructed students in the School of Education through art and song.
 And for four years I represented the Fighting Camels on the Campbell University soccer field.
 Though a small school, Campbell University has had a significant influence on our family – and for that reason, Campbell (as name and school) holds a very special meaning in our hearts.